Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 Dress code applies.

-various zones including a restaurant, bar, and beach club.
-Famous for
+the Gulf.
+Offers various zones including a restaurant, bar, and beach

 - Pattaya Beer Garden (Bali